USRA Information for Students

 If you wish to count this is a mandatory co-op, notify your co-op coordinator and attach your SIS.

-ENSC will submit paper application forms Part I and II and a ranking to the Dean of Grad Studies office by Feb 9th.
-Award Offer Letters and Award Acceptance Forms will be sent via email starting late February.
+ENSC will submit paper application forms Part I and II and a ranking to the Dean of Grad Studies office by February 27, 2023.
+Award Offer Letters and Award Acceptance Forms will be sent via email starting mid-late February.

-Top ranked ‘B’ listed applicants will be considered for VPR USRA Science awards and offers will be sent via email starting the beginning of March.
+Top ranked ‘B’ listed applicants will be considered for VPR USRA Science awards and offers will be sent via email.